Kali River Rapids

-Kali River Rapids (originally named Tiger Rapids Run before opening) is a river rapids attraction at the Disney's Animal Kingdom theme park of the Walt Disney World resort, in the "Asia" area.
-It is themed as a rafting expedition along the Chakranadi River, courtesy of "Kali Rapids Expeditions".
-In keeping with Disney's Animal Kingdom's message of conservation and environmental protection, this attraction deals with illegal logging and habitat destruction.
+Kali River Rapids (originally named Tiger Rapids Run before opening) is a river rapids attraction at the Disney's Animal Kingdom theme park of the Walt Disney World resort, in the Asia section of the park.
+It is themed as a rafting expedition along the Chakranadi River, courtesy of Kali Rapids Expeditions.
+In keeping with Disney's Animal Kingdom's message of conservation and environmental protection, the attraction is themed around illegal logging and habitat destruction.

 Ride experience

 Queue

-The queue winds through temples and shops, passing by ancient, decaying statues, shrines, overgrown ruins, and lush landscapes, ending in the rafting offices for "Kali Rapids Expeditions."
+The queue winds through temples and shops, passing by ancient, decaying statues, shrines, overgrown ruins, and lush landscapes, ending in the rafting offices of the fictional Kali Rapids Expeditions.
 In keeping with the theme against illegal logging, chainsaws can be heard in the forest near the queue.
-Inside the rafting offices, visitors pass a television screen on which the proprietor of “Kali Rapids Expeditions” explains their company's mission: to show visitors the natural beauty of the area and demonstrate that there are non-destructive ways to bring revenue to their village.
+Inside the rafting offices, visitors pass a television screen on which the proprietor of Kali Rapids Expeditions explains their company's mission: to show visitors the natural beauty of the area and demonstrate that there are non-destructive ways to bring revenue to their village.
 Just before reaching the loading area, a radio transmission warns that illegal loggers have moved dangerously close to the river.